heydyvex/MyMathResources/precalculus/college algebra/functions2.md

 #### Domain issue
 did you realize for square roots and fractions it is possible to get output complex number or undefined? so this something that you should be aware of it.

+#### Difference Quotient
+watch this part of [video](https://www.youtube.com/watch?v=p1sGAHulT8w&list=PLDesaqWTN6ESsmwELdrzhcGiRhk5DjwLP&index=3&t=2130s) for more information
+It is REALLY important to know this for calculus